-The Seller is incorporated in the Netherlands, and in the Prospectus it is stated that the Seller has its COMI in the Netherlands, see §(b) of "STS-securitisation".
+The Seller is incorporated in the Netherlands, and in the Prospectus, it is stated that the Seller has its COMI in the Netherlands, see §(b) of "4.4 Regulatory and industry compliance - STS-securitisation".

 Dutch insolvency laws provide for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.
 Therefore, and as generally outlined in the Risk Factors sections of the Prospectus, the transfer is not, in our view, subject to "severe clawback" (see also the statement of the Seller and the Issuer in this respect contained in §(b) of "STS-securitisation".